oov/claude-usage-monitor/PRIVACY_POLICY.md

 This extension interacts with:
 - **Claude.ai**: To fetch usage statistics via their API
-- Claude.ai's own privacy policy applies to data they collect: https://www.anthropic.com/privacy
+- Anthropic's own privacy policy applies to data they collect: https://www.anthropic.com/privacy

 ## Contact Information